 Poet Camille Dungy: I’m pretty intrigued by the work of two young(ish) mixed media artists, Krista Franklin and Joseph A. W. Quintela.
 Also the photographs of Thomas Sayers Ellis.
 All of these artists seem to fundamentally understand the power (and necessity) of true collaboration.

 Artist Caleb Brown: My family recently went to the DeCordova museum in Lincoln, MA where we became mesmerized by “Humming” by Jaume Plensa.
 There’s so much going on in a very simple package, presented with no affect.
-It’s simple sculpture of a woman’s head with closed eyes, but the distortions the artist employs makes viewing her disconcerting and becalming.
+It’s a simple sculpture of a woman’s head with closed eyes, but the distortions the artist employs makes viewing her disconcerting and becalming.
 It was easily our favorite, unanimous votes from the 40-somethings and 12-year olds alike.

 Poet Camille Dungy: Only the world.
 We can talk about anything in the world.

 Artist Caleb Brown: Ask me tomorrow!